|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Swiss steak originated in England, but it is an American staple, especially in the winter when heartier foods take priority.
-As this recipe uses tomatoes, it may go well with pasta; however, if you desire to serve this with mashed potatoes, it may go better with a mushroom or traditional gravy sauce.
+As this recipe uses tomatoes, it pairs well with pasta; however, if you desire to serve this with mashed potatoes, it may go better with a mushroom or traditional gravy sauce.

 The Swiss in its name doesn't exactly mean this recipe has its origins in Switzerland.
 Swiss is a reference to the way the beef is prepared: rolling or pounding, and then braising the meat in a cooking pot of stewed tomatoes, mushroom sauce, or some other sauce, either on a stove, in a slow cooker or an oven.
 The recipe was first printed in 1915.
 This flavorful Swiss steak is a classic recipe, and the slow cooker makes it especially easy to make.
 Serve Swiss steak with mashed potatoes or pasta.
 This version is made with tomato soup, but it can be made with stewed tomatoes as well.